rub-sq/auto-code-rover/README.md

 > [!NOTE]
 > Some notes on running ACR with local Ollama models:
-> 1. Before using the Ollama models, please [install ollama](https://ollama.com/download/linux) and download the corresponding models with ollama (e.g. `ollama pull llama3`, `ollama pull codellama:7b`, `ollama pull qwen:7b`).
+> 1. Before using the Ollama models, please [install ollama](https://ollama.com/download/linux) and download the corresponding models with ollama (e.g. `ollama pull llama3`, `ollama pull codellama:7b`, `ollama pull qwen:7b`, `ollama pull deepseek-coder:6.7b`, `ollama pull deepseek-r1:7b`).
 > 2. You can run ollama server on the host machine, and ACR in its container.
 ACR will attempt to communicate to the ollama server on host.
 > 3. If your setup is ollama in host + ACR in its container, we recommend installing [Docker Desktop](https://docs.docker.com/desktop/) on the host, in addition to the [Docker Engine](https://docs.docker.com/engine/).
 >     - Docker Desktop contains Docker Engine, and also has a virtual machine which makes it easier to access the host ports from within a container.
 With Docker Desktop, this setup will work without additional effort.